idafchev/stego_http/README.md

 The first space after the colon in the http headers (header: value) is not used to hide data.
 In case of a double space it's visually very noticable.
 To retain the hiding capacity of the request a space(or double space) is inserted right before the end of the header (\r\n), which also makes it harder to notice.

 Very easy to stop.
-At it's currnet state the tool is ineffective if the traffic passes through a proxy or security appliance that normalizes the requests, because the space before \r\n will be omitted and there's going to be information loss.
+In it's currnet state the tool is ineffective if the traffic passes through a proxy or security appliance that normalizes the requests, because the space before \r\n will be omitted and there's going to be information loss.

 I think it could be made normalization resistant by not inserting a space at the end, but this will lower the throughput even more.
 Also I'm not sure if normalization will replace double spaces in the middle of the header value with a single space.